Sign in Create account

 • You may find it useful to add a stitch marker to the first / last st of a row.

-• Change colours every three rows; fasten off last st and weave in ends.
-Attach new colour to the top of the last st worked with a sl st to join.
-See optional colour order on page 4.
+Every three rows; fasten off the last st and weave in ends.
+Attach the new colour to the top of the last st worked with a sl st to join.
+See optional colour order above.

 Row 1 (RS): Ch83, 1tr in the 4th ch from hook (counts as first Vst), 1tr in the next 2sts, [ch1, miss st, 1tr in the next 4sts] repeat across until the last 6sts, ch1, miss st, 1tr in the next 3sts, tr2tog in the remaining sts, turn.
 79sts